 - How to Use a Client's Deposit in POS

 - Viewing a Client's Deposit Balance via Client Card

 - Canceling an Open Appointment with a Deposit from the Appointments Page

 Deposits for Online Bookings can be enabled via the Online tab then Admin:

 Select the Require Deposit option, then choose your required Deposit Percentage:

-If you don't already have a Stripe account setup, please go to the following article to learn how you can setup an account and link it to your Simple Salon account: Connecting Simple Salon to Your Stripe Account
+If you don't already have a Stripe account setup, please go to the following article to learn how you can setup an account and link it to your Simple Salon account: Connecting Stripe to Online Bookings

 - Making an Online Booking with Deposits

 The client will first choose their service, operator and date/time of appointment, as per How Clients Make Online Bookings.